-NIHR Southampton Biomedical Research Centre in nutrition
+NIHR Southampton Biomedical Research Centre

 The nation’s centre for advancing health through nutrition, NIHR Southampton Biomedical Research Centre builds on over two decades of leadership in nutrition research and care.